 Why ERP Vendors Push for Cloud

 ERP Vendors promote cloud for various reasons.
 It is naive to believe that vendors offer Saas ERP just because they are helping their customers.

 The hype and increasing popularity in Saas or Cloud IT solutions have driven demand for such solutions, and vendors are just catering for this demand by extending this trend to ERP.

 Good for Share Price

-As it is the trend now to go on cloud, selling cloud version of ERP induces positive impact on ERP companies’ share price.
+As it is the trend now to go on the cloud, selling cloud version of ERP induces positive impact on ERP companies’ share price.

 Predictable Revenue Stream

 One of the significant advantages of cloud revenue to the vendor is its predictability and recurring nature.
 Some on-premise customers may not pay for annual license maintenance, and they can continue to use the ERP that they purchased.
 But if they stop paying for Saas subscription, their access to ERP may be cut-off.